Hawaii Pacific annual meeting reflects its rich heritage

 Volunteers aim to listen to the unique stories and needs of everyone they call, often ending prayerfully and welcoming callbacks, according to an article in HPBC’s Connector magazine.

-Volunteers Pete and Donna Beal consider the ministry in phase 1, developing a database of available resources and training materials, identifying needs, and establishing a committed volunteer team.
+Volunteers Pete and Donna Beal consider the ministry in phase 1, developing a database of available resources and training materials, identifying needs and establishing a committed volunteer team.
 They have utilized several resources from experts in the field of trauma care, as well as input from experts within HPBC.
 They have also acquired funding from Maui County Baptist Association and HPBC for six to eight months, and local churches have indicated willingness to financially assist fire victims.
 They are actively looking to expand the volunteer team to better meet the needs of the hundreds affected by the Maui fires.

 If you want to volunteer or partner with the Maui Fire Caring Ministry, please contact [email protected].

-HPBC Business
+HPBC business

-Business of the annual meeting included passage of five resolutions, the 2025 budget, and election of officers.
+Business of the annual meeting included passage of five resolutions, the 2025 budget and election of officers.

-The messengers unanimously approved a resolution celebrating and committing to the Cooperative Program including a statement, “That we commit ourselves to celebrating and promoting the Cooperative Program within our churches, associations, and entities in its one-hundredth year.”
+The messengers unanimously approved a resolution celebrating and committing to the Cooperative Program (CP) including a statement, “That we commit ourselves to celebrating and promoting the Cooperative Program within our churches, associations, and entities in its one-hundredth year.”

 Messengers also unanimously approved a resolution to adopt the SBC’s abuse prevention ministry toolkit as a recommended resource for all Hawaii Pacific Baptist churches and a commitment to “stand united in member churches’ resolve to protect the vulnerable, to support survivors of abuse, and to uphold the highest standards of safety and care in our churches.”